-BSAC has launched a special project to commemorate the 100th anniversary of the scuttling of the interned German High Seas fleet at Scapa Flow at the end of World War I.
+In 2019, BSAC launched a special project to commemorate the 100th anniversary of the scuttling of the interned German High Seas fleet at Scapa Flow at the end of World War I.

-The actual anniversary is 21st June 2019 but the project aims to bring together divers throughout 2019 in order to support of the wider Scapa 100 project (The Scapa 100 project aims to bring together a cluster of projects all with the ambition of commemorating the centenary).
+The actual anniversary was 21st June 2019 but the project brought together divers throughout 2019 to support the wider Scapa 100 project (The Scapa 100 project aimed to bring together a cluster of projects all with the ambition of commemorating the centenary).

-The key aims of this BSAC project are:
+The key aims of this BSAC project were:

 - To encourage BSAC divers to visit Scapa Flow in 2019 (not just for the week of the 21st June but throughout 2019) and dive the wrecks and scrap yard sites from both local hard boats and also from club RIBs.